 He grasped my right hand firmly.
 “Hey, my good man, that’s exactly what my show is all about!”

-Over the next few minutes, I chatted with what turned out to be an incredibly affable, ingenuous, and animated individual who took discernable pleasure in his craft.
+Over the next few minutes, I chatted with what turned out to be an incredibly affable individual who took discernible pleasure in his craft.
 Effervescent and engaging both on the air and on stage, Bud Ballou was just as ebullient in a darkened nightclub parking lot as he was on stage.
-When I informed him that I had over 3,000 records myself and that I yearned to put on similar oldies show at my college’s new Rathskeller, Ballou said, “Hey!
+When I informed him that I had over 3,000 records myself and that I yearned to put on similar oldies show at my college’s bat, “The Rathskeller,” Ballou cried, “Hey!
 That’s great!
 Tell ‘the powers-that-be’ there that you would like to put on a show for free.
 Persuade your friends to show up – and see if you actually draw in some good business.
 If that happens, you will have your foot in the door.
 If you’re good, they will pay you well, and then you might be able to call your own shots down the road.”

-When I pumped Ballou to share with me what he had learned as someone who had hosted thousands of rock ‘n roll dances over a twelve-year period, Bud continued to punctuate his sentences in his customary rat-a-tat style.
+When I pumped Ballou to share with me what he had learned as someone who had hosted thousands of rock ‘n roll dances over a 12-year period, Bud continued to punctuate his sentences in his customary rat-a-tat style.
 “You know, you can have 10,000 45’s as I do and still put on a lousy show!
-As a hockey fan, the one thing I notice that the great ones have the thing you can’t measure – intuition.
+As a longtime hockey fan, the one thing I notice that the great ones like Bobby Orr have is the one thing you can’t measure – intuition.
 In my line of work, you have to be cognizant of the moment; you have to feel the mood – and then choose that perfect song that will make them dance instantaneously.”

 As we shook hands, Bud Ballou pointed to me and exclaimed, “Hey, great to meet you, Shaun – and good luck!”

-Over the next two months, I attended at least twenty more Bud Ballou shows at Timothy Too’s on Route 9 in Framingham.
+Over the next two months, I attended at least 20 more Bud Ballou shows at Timothy Too’s on Route 9 in Framingham.
 I ended up jotting down the deejay’s mystical elixir on a yellow legal pad.
 It was evident that he knew his music intimately.
 It was also evident that Ballou had developed a system of organization that enabled him to unearth music at lightning speed.
 Like a pinball wizard, he moved with relentless abandon from genre to genre, decade to decade, group to group.
-Similar to our New England weather, the opted tunes each evening were spontaneous.
+In the end, the opted tunes each evening were spontaneous.
 It was like observing a deft musicologist with ADD – working in fifth gear.

-Rather than play the obvious by an artist – “The Twist” by Chubby Checker, for instance; Bud tended to put on such less heralded Checker numbers as “It’s Pony Time” or “Let’s Twist Again.”
+Rather than play the obvious by an artist – “The Twist” by Chubby Checker, for instance; Bud tended to put on such less heralded Checker numbers as “It’s Pony Time” or “Dancin’ Party.”
 Ballou relished putting on those “lost 45’s” that summoned a wellspring of memories for most dancers.
 He also loved setting up each song with particular details that would make the hit more relevant and captivating.
-His song introductions turned out to be veritable mini-music lessons: “From crooning on the corner of East 183rd Street and Belmont Avenue in the Bronx to eventually releasing this Top 5 single in June 1962, here’s the incomparable Dion DiMucci with “Lovers Who Wander!”
+His song introductions turned out to be veritable mini-music lessons: “From crooning on the corner of East 183rd Street and Belmont Avenue in the Bronx to eventually releasing this Top 5 single in June 1962, here’s the incomparable Dion DiMucci with his follow-up to “The Wanderer,” “Lovers Who Wander!”

 When I arrived back in college in September 1975 as a junior, I followed Bud Ballou’s advice and asked the manager of Jacksonville University’s Rathskeller if I could put on an oldies’ show for free.
 By that time, I had recorded all 3,000 singles from my voluminous collection of 45’s and LP’s onto nearly a hundred, 90-minute cassette tapes.
 I had also categorized them by genre, group, and year – and began to put together a tentative show. in addition, I purchased a small cassette player and headset to fast forward or rewind any tape to locate a particular song, hired two friends to serve as my soundmen, and put on my first show just before Columbus Day Weekend.